dome church with details of red roof and marble in white and green in florence

 chart comparison of venice vs florence

 Florence beats out Venice on almost every factor, but it doesn’t make it any less desirable to visit.
 It only means that if you were to choose only one, it would be Florence.
 Or, if you are planning on visiting both, spend more time in Florence.
+Think about what type of traveller you are and see if it aligns.

 Let’s get to know more about Venice and Florence helping you decide which is the better city worth visiting.